 Commonly referred to as the ACL, the Anterior Cruciate Ligament enables the rotational stability of the knee joint by resisting the motion of the anterior tibial translation and internal tibial rotation.
 This ligament is commonly injured through jumping, landing, pivoting, or changing direction while engaging in sports or similar activities.

-The soft tissue injury known as bursitis commonly impacts the bursae, small, fluid-filled sacs that cushion the bones, tendons, and muscles surrounding your joints.
-This painful condition may occur when the bursae become inflamed, typically affecting the bursae of the hips, elbows, and shoulders.
-Inflammation can arise due to repeated motions and overuse, and symptoms may include an achy or stiff feeling and swelling in the affected area.
+Bursitis is a type of soft tissue injury that often impacts the bursae — small, fluid-filled sacs that cushion the bones, tendons, and muscles surrounding your joints.
+This painful condition occurs when the bursae of the hips, elbows, and shoulders become inflamed.
+Inflammation can arise due to repetitive motions and overuse.
+Common symptoms include an achy or stiff feeling and swelling in the affected area.

-Tendinitis, which is similar to bursitis, involves the inflammation or irritation of a tendon, or the fibrous cords that attach a muscle to a bone.
-This inflammatory condition commonly affects areas such as your shoulders, wrists, knees, and elbows.
-Common symptoms of tendinitis include a dull ache in the area, tenderness, or mild swelling.
+Tendonitis, which is similar to bursitis, involves the inflammation or irritation of a tendon, or the fibrous cords that attach a muscle to a bone.
+This inflammatory condition commonly affects areas such as the shoulders, wrists, knees, and elbows.
+Common symptoms of tendonitis include a dull ache in the area, tenderness, or mild swelling.

 Contusions are a type of hematoma, which may indicate a more serious injury to a ligament, tendon, or bone.
 If the contusion is mild, a combination of rest, ice, compression, and elevation will promote healing.

 Concussions require evaluation by a healthcare professional so the proper precautions and treatment steps can be taken.
-Those suffering from a concussion would most benefit from our comprehensive Concussion Rehab, wherein our trained therapists assess the cardiovascular, neurological, and orthopedic effects of your concussion.
+Those suffering from a concussion would most benefit from our comprehensive Concussion Rehab program, wherein our trained therapists assess the cardiovascular, neurological, and orthopedic effects of your concussion.